maximehk/crawler/README.md

 # Experimenting with golang

-Learning about go concurrency and standard library.
+Experimenting with go concurrency and standard library.

+*this is my first golang project...*